 Pooled investment vehicles are stated at bid price for funds with bid/offer spreads, or single price where there are no bid/offer spreads, as provided by the investment manager.
-AVC funds are valued at the unit prices quoted by Prudential Pensions Ltd.
+AVC funds are valued at the unit prices quoted by Prudential Pensions Ltd at 31 December and cash movements during the period covered of these accounts.